codefuse-ai/Awesome-Omnimodal-Embeddings/README.md

 - "Speech Self-Supervised Representation Benchmarking: Are We Doing it Right?"
 [2023-06] [InterSpeech 2023] [[paper](https://doi.org/10.21437/Interspeech.2023-1087)]

+- "On the Usefulness of Speaker Embeddings for Speaker Retrieval in the Wild: A Comparative Study of x-vector and ECAPA-TDNN Models" [2024-07] [InterSpeech 2024] [[paper](https://doi.org/10.21437/Interspeech.2024-161)]

+- "Gender Representation in TV and Radio: Automatic Information Extraction methods versus Manual Analyses" [2024-06] [InterSpeech 2024] [[paper](http://arxiv.org/abs/2406.10316)]

+- "Rethinking Leveraging Pre-Trained Multi-Layer Representations for Speaker Verification" [2025-09] [InterSpeech 2025] [[paper](https://doi.org/10.21437/interspeech.2025-628)]

 #### Interpretability

 - "Learning Interpretable Low-dimensional Representation via Physical Symmetry" [2023-02] [NeurIPS 2023] [[paper](http://arxiv.org/abs/2302.10890)]

+- "Similar Hierarchical Representation of Speech and Other Complex Sounds In the Brain and Deep Residual Networks: An MEG Study" [2023-08] [InterSpeech 2023] [[paper](https://doi.org/10.21437/interspeech.2023-1347)]

+- "What do self-supervised speech representations encode?
+An analysis of languages, varieties, speaking styles and speakers" [2023-08] [InterSpeech 2023] [[paper](https://doi.org/10.21437/interspeech.2023-951)]

+- "What Do Language Models Hear?
+Probing for Auditory Representations in Language Models" [2024-02] [ACL 2024] [[paper](http://arxiv.org/abs/2402.16998)]

+- "From Sound to Meaning in the Auditory Cortex: A Neuronal Representation and Classification Analysis" [2024-05] [InterSpeech 2024] [[paper](https://doi.org/10.21437/Interspeech.2024-2531)]

+- "XANE: eXplainable Acoustic Neural Embeddings" [2024-06] [InterSpeech 2024] [[paper](http://arxiv.org/abs/2406.05199)]

+- "Form and Function in Prosodic Representation: In the Case of 'ma' in Tianjin Mandarin" [2024-09] [InterSpeech 2024] [[paper](https://doi.org/10.21437/interspeech.2024-1909)]

 #### Cross-Domain Generalization